TranDongUT/CalculatorReact/README.md

 # Practice:
+  components: DigitButton, OperatorButton, Calculator.\
+  using useReducer, useContext.\
-  components: DigitButton, OperatorButton, Calculator using useReducer, useContext still have bugs on deleteBtn -> fixing
+  still have bugs on deleteBtn -> fixing.\

 # Demo